-The problem is, humans aren’t great at consistently making healthy choices, especially when first starting out.
-You might start your morning strong, but our decision-making faculties get depleted throughout the day and you might find yourself giving in to the temptation of a high-calorie dessert, binge-watching tv, excessive social media, and a late bedtime by the end of the day.
+The problem is, humans aren't great at consistently making healthy choices, especially when first starting.
+You might start your morning strong, but our decision-making faculties get depleted throughout the day, and you might find yourself giving in to the temptation of a high-calorie dessert, binge-watching tv, excessive social media, and a late bedtime by the end of the day.
 Making the decision is the first step, stepping stones, to lifelong lasting change.

-We have become more sedentary in our jobs and home lives than ever before and the obesity rate is skyrocketing with our health declining just as fast.
-We live in this world where we have a fear of missing out (FOMO) and with technology everywhere we turn, we are often obsessed and bombarded, even becoming addicted.
-It is “smart” technology at that, which is a completely different kind of advancement in the history of mankind.
+We have become more sedentary in our jobs and home lives than ever before, and the obesity rate is skyrocketing, with our health declining just as fast.
+We live in this world where we have a fear of missing out (FOMO), and with technology everywhere we turn, we are often obsessed and bombarded, even becoming addicted.
+It is "smart" technology at that, which is an entirely different kind of advancement in the history of humankind.
 Try disconnecting and watch your productivity take off!

 Developing and keeping healthy habits takes time, motivation, and consistency.
-Here are 6 ideas to keep your motivation high until your old patterns are replaced with healthy ones.
-The best part...happiness is a side effect.
+Here are six ideas to keep your motivation high until your old patterns are replaced with healthy ones.
+The best part?
+Happiness is a side effect.

 1. Start With Small Steps and a Positive Attitude

-Nothing wears down your reserves of willpower and motivation more than the feeling that you’ve bitten off more than you can chew.
+Nothing wears down your reserves of willpower and motivation more than the feeling that you've bitten off more than you can chew.
 Overwhelm quickly leads to cheating, a negative attitude, and giving up.
-Something as simple as smiling can boost dopamine levels, try it.
+However, something as simple as smiling can boost dopamine levels; try it.
 Starting with small steps will allow you to feel a consistent sense of progress and accomplishment.